timvandam/cn/doc/Data Link Layer.md

 is that it can be implemented at the hardware level.
 To escape a flag you simply insert a 0-bit into the sequence.
 This new sequence - that starts the same way the flag sequence does but contains an extra 0 at some position - can be recognized by the receiver, who will remove the redundant bit.

+## Acknowledgements and Repeats
+If your aim is to have reliable communication, acknowledgements and repeats are an important concept.
+If your device is constantly listening for messages, it is important to let the sending know when you've received the message to ensure no messages are lost.
+This is done by sending an acknowledgement (ACK).
+If the sender doesn't receive an ACK, then it will simply resend the lost message.
+This is called *Automatic Repeat ReQuest (ARQ)*.
+To ensure that it is known which messages were acknowledges and which weren't, messages are numbered using *sequence numbers*.
+This also allows all message to be processed in the order they were sent.
+When applying *stop and wait* only one outgoing message can be active at a time.
+In this case you need just 1 bit to track a message - one for a new message, and one for a retransmission.

+Instead of sending an acknowledgement for every received message, you can also combine an acknowledgement with an outgoing message to improve performance.
+This is called *piggybacking*.
+You should not wait too long before sending the acknowledgement on its own, though, because then the sender would retransmit the received message as it didn't receive an ACK.